 Biden% Trump% Margin% Margin In Votes Disparity

 Official Vote 51.3 46.8 4.5 7,060,140 NA

-Aggregate Tracking Polls 53.4 45.3 8.1 12,595,936 5,535,796
+Aggregate Tracking Polls 53.4 45.3 8.1 12.6 Million 5.5 Million

-Exit Poll (National Sample) 53.2 44.8 8.4 13,062,452 6,002,312
+Exit Poll (National Sample) 53.2 44.8 8.4 13.1 Million 6.0 Million ^a

+Numbers rounded to signif icant figure S

-Trump Approva l
+Trump Approva ıl

 Election Day Aggregate (538) 44.6%

 Exit Poll (National Sample) 46.0%

 It may come as a surprise to anyone keeping score at home who has been caught up in the furor over the "legitimacy" of Biden's victory that statistical forensics point in the opposite direction - that the magnitude of Trump's defeat was significantly mitigated in moving from all polling (with unadjusted exit polls and tracking polls all but congruent) to official counts.
 Biden's 8.1% margin in aggregate national tracking polls translated to a win by some 12.6 million votes; Biden's 8.4% margin in the unadjusted exit poll national sample translated to a 13 million-vote win.
-It should be apparent that such margins would have been catastrophic from the standpoint of the Republican Party, and its leadership and operatives: margin-of-defeat mitigation was effectively imperative.
+It should be apparent that such margins would have been catastrophic from the standpoint of the Republican Party and its leadership and operatives: margin-of-defeat mitigation was effectively imperative.
 The disparities with the official votecount margin of 7,060,140 were 5.5 million and 6 million votes, respectively.
 Please keep those last two large numbers in mind for subsequent reference.

-For anyone who suggests that it was all the polls that were "off," I have included, on page 5 above, a key measure of both the tracking poll and exit poll samples: Trump approval, a highly stable measure, very strongly correlated with respondents' candidate preference (i.e., votes).
+For anyone who suggests that it was all the polls that were "off," I have included, above, a key validation of both the tracking poll and exit poll samples: Trump approval, a highly stable measure, very strongly correlated with respondents' candidate preference (i.e., votes).
 In the tracking poll aggregate, Trump's approval stood at 44.6%; in the unadjusted national exit poll it was 46.0%.
-Clearly neither sample was bedeviled by Trump-supporter under-participation or -representation (i.e., selection or response bias) - both approval numbers are well above stable trends and indicate at worst fair samples, slanted, if anything, a few percentage points against Biden.
+Clearly neither sample was bedeviled by Trump-supporter underparticipation or -representation (i.e., selection or response bias).
+Both approval numbers are well above stable trends and indicate at worst fair samples - slanted, if anything, a few percentage points against Biden.